jramos-br/jsdoc-summarize2/.github/CONTRIBUTING.md

 We use GitHub to host code and documentation, to track issues and feature requests as well as to receive pull requests.
 If you're new to GitHub, you can browse the [guides](https://guides.github.com), or maybe you just need a little [help](https://help.github.com).

+## Code of conduct

+This project has a code of conduct that all contributors are expected to follow.
+Please see the file [CODE_OF_CONDUCT.md](/.github/CODE_OF_CONDUCT.md) for details.
+If you don't find it, please [report an issue](/../../issues/new).

 ## How to contribute

 Found a bug?
 Missing a feature?

-If you find a typo, a bug or some other kind of error in the source code or documentation, you can help us by [opening an issue](https://github.com/jramos-br/jsdoc-summarize2/issues/new/choose).
+If you find a typo, a bug or some other kind of error in the source code or documentation, you can help us by [opening a bug report](/../../issues/new?template=bug_report.md).
-Even better, if you can fix the problem with a small change, feel free to submit a [pull request](https://github.com/jramos-br/jsdoc-summarize2/pulls).
+Even better, if you can fix the problem with a small change, feel free to submit a [pull request](/../../pulls).

-If you'd like to suggest a new feature or a major change, start by [opening an issue](https://github.com/jramos-br/jsdoc-summarize2/issues/new/choose) with a description of what you'd like to do and why.
+If you'd like to suggest a new feature or a major change, start by [opening a feature request](/../../issues/new?template=feature_request.md) with a description of what you'd like to do and why.
 This way, your suggestions can be discussed with other people before any changes are made.

-Important: before you open an issue or submit a pull request, be sure to [search](https://help.github.com/articles/searching-issues-and-pull-requests) through the [issues](https://github.com/jramos-br/jsdoc-summarize2/issues) and [pull requests](https://github.com/jramos-br/jsdoc-summarize2/pulls) in the repository, to see whether someone else has raised a similar question.
+Important: before you open a bug report, a feature request or submit a pull request, be sure to [search](https://help.github.com/articles/searching-issues-and-pull-requests) through the [issues](/../../issues) and [pull requests](/../../pulls) in the repository, to see whether someone else has raised a similar question.

 ## Pull requests workflow

 ### Recommendations

-- [Open an issue](https://github.com/jramos-br/jsdoc-summarize2/issues/new/choose) and discuss the change with other people, unless it's a very simple one.
+- [Open a feature request](/../../issues/new?template=feature_request.md) and discuss the change with other people, unless it's a very simple one.
 - If you're new to [git](https://git-scm.com), you might check out the online book [Pro Git](https://git-scm.com/book/en/v2).
 - The process outlined here is detailed in [Git Workflow](https://www.asmeurer.com/git-workflow).